The Madhouse: Related works

 Goya had already touched on the issues of mental illnesses and suffering his 1794 painting Yard with Lunatics.
 Yard with Lunatics depicts the manic patients being let out into the asylum yard, where the central figures wrestle while the guard attempts to restrain them.
 This work would have been composed around the time that Goya was recovering from his illness.
 Yard with Lunatics is unique for its time due to its depiction of the inhabitants, straying from the stereotypical depictions of the insane and instead portraying more realistic behaviors and actions.

 The Madhouse differs from Yard with Lunatics by placing the subjects in a dingy room, while portraying them as people who are suffering, as opposed to people who need to be restrained for their own good.
 These two works depicting asylums were not Goya's only exploration of suffering.
 Over the period of 1810-1820, he created eighty-three etchings that became a series named The Disasters of War (Spanish: Los Desastres de la Guerra).
 Not published until 1863, thirty-five years after his death, the series shows the atrocities committed by Napoleon's forces during both the Dos de Mayo Uprising and the Peninsular War.
 In these works, Goya strips the surrounding elements to force the audience to focus on the shocking nature of the subject.
 The etchings don't appear to have a narrative, as each one depicts a scene independent of others.
 Goya has become known for his depictions of these subjects of violence and suffering due to his willingness to leave out the beauty of art and instead create pieces that shock and disturb the viewer.

 Critical reception

 Critics have not reached a consensus about the meaning or purpose of The Madhouse (as well as Yard with Lunatics).
 Some have argued that it exemplifies how Goya lost touch with the public (as it is not a work that one would typically hang in a home setting), while others have said that it fits in the same market as pieces that depict violence.
-It has also been debated how effective, if at all, this work was in the movement to reform asylums (led by Philippe Pinel and William Tuke), and if it was even attempting to cause change or was instead affirming the belief that the mentally ill should be confined and shackled.
+It has also been debated how effective, if at all, this work was in the movement to reform asylums (led by Philippe Pinel and William Tuke), and if it was even attempting to cause change or was instead affirming the presumption that the mentally ill should be confined and shackled.